Credit score in the United States: Credit scoring models

 Although various methods of estimating creditworthiness existed before, modern credit scoring models date to 1958, when Bill Fair and Earl Isaac created Credit Application Scoring Algorithms, their first credit scoring system.

 FICO score

 The FICO score was first introduced in 1989 by FICO, then called Fair, Isaac, and Company.
 The FICO model is used by the vast majority of banks and credit grantors, and is based on consumer credit files of the three national credit bureaus: Experian, Equifax, and TransUnion.
-Because a consumer's credit file may contain different information at each of the bureaus, FICO scores can vary depending on which bureau provides the information to FICO to generate the score.
+Because a consumer's credit file may contain different information at each of the companies, FICO scores can vary depending on which bureau provides the information to FICO to generate the score.

 Makeup

 Credit scores are designed to measure the risk of default by taking into account various factors in a person's financial history.
 Although the exact formulas for calculating credit scores are secret, FICO has disclosed the following components: